Frequently Asked Questions

 We will provide you with a comprehensive Trip Preparation guide prior to your tour.
 This will give you all the packing and supplies information you will need (with good advice re your snorkelling gear) but as a general rule, remember that Tonga is a laid back, tropical place and light, casual clothing is the most suitable.

 The most important items on your packing list will be your snorkelling equipment – your snorkel, mask and fins.
-We do not provide snorkelling gear.
-Hire gear is never going to fit you as well as your own equipment and, having come all this way to swim with the whales, we want you to have the best experience that you can.
-You are going to be snorkelling every day for 5 – 7 days and good quality, well fitting gear is going to make your WhaleSwim Adventure so much better.
+The resort has some basic snorkeling gear available but hire gear rarely fits you as well as your own equipment and, having come all this way to swim with the whales, we want you to have the best experience that you can.
+You are going to be snorkelling every day for 4 – 5 days and good quality, well fitting gear is going to make your WhaleSwim Adventure so much better.

 Please note that, for safety sake, wearing of neoprene wetsuits or vests is compulsory when we are swimming with whales.